School debating in Scotland

 School debating in Scotland is a competitive activity taken up on an extracurricular basis by many schools across the country.
 The main format of schools debating in Scotland is British Parliamentary Style, and competitions in this format are mostly run by universities across Scotland, although more national university competitions, such as Oxford and Cambridge, hold regional rounds in Scotland as well.
 The BP format of debating consists of teams of two from individual schools.
 However, School debaters also have the opportunity to debate in the Worlds format of debating, if they are selected to represent their country as Team Scotland at the World Schools Debating Championships.
-Each year, twenty-four school pupils are chosen to trial and from this group a team of four is chosen.
+Each year, twenty-four school pupils are chosen to trial and from this group a team of five is chosen.

 Scotland has won this tournament five times, in 1990, 1999, 2007, 2012 and 2024.
 They reached the outrounds of the competition every year since they began competing in it, except in the 2013 tournament, held in Antalya, Turkey.

 The Law Society Donald Dewar Memorial Debating Tournament

 This competition, organised by the Law Society of Scotland, is a Scottish school debating competition, with the trophy currently held by the 2024 winners, Finlay Sayers and Sarah Pym of Broxburn Academy.
 The tournament is currently sponsored by the Glasgow Bar Association and Simpson and Warwick Solicitors.
 The 2007 final was won by Craigmount High School of Edinburgh and chaired by Nicola Sturgeon MSP.
 The High School of Dundee finished second.
 The 2008 final was won by Joanna Farmer and Michael Sim of Robert Gordon's College, and the High School of Dundee again finished second.
 In 2009, Allen Farrington and Cosmo Grant from The Glasgow Academy won the trophy.
 In 2010, the trophy was retained by The Glasgow Academy by Séamus Macdonald McGuigan and Oscar Lee.
 Craigmount High School dominated the early 2010s, winning the trophy in both 2012 and 2014.
 In 2015, Jamie MacLeod and Ewan Redpath of Madras College, St Andrews, won the competition.
 The 2016 final was won by Finlay Allmond and Caitlin Sherret of Nairn Academy.
 In 2017 Douglas Academy won the final.
 Peebles High School won in 2018, 2020 and 2021- this makes them and Craigmount High School tied for the most Donald Dewar victories (Craigmounts’ victories being previously stated).
 The 2019 winners were Bearsden Academy, breaking up the Peebles victories, and the runners up were Balfron Academy.
 Fortrose Academy won in 2022, with the High School of Glasgow winning second place.
 In 2023 the winning team was Broxburn Academy’s Emma Bell and Ruby Ferguson, with the runners up being from Balfron.
 Broxburn won again in 2024, the winning team being Finlay Sayers and Sarah Pym, with Balfron coming second.
+2025 saw Nairn Academy win for the second time, with Broxburn coming second.
+Nairn Academy successfully defended their title in 2026, the third time the school has won the competition, with Bearsden Academy the runners up.